 These errors are consistently penalized by the carriers' refusal to pay compensation:

-- Utiliser carton trop fin / recyclé abîmé / déjà utilisé : Carton simple cannelure = résistance écrasement <50kg, s'affaisse sous poids palette.
-Carton recyclé plusieurs fois = cannelures écrasées, perte 70% résistance mécanique.
+- Utiliser carton trop fin / recyclé abîmé / déjà utilisé : Carton simple cannelure = résistance écrasement <50kg, s'affaisse sous poids d'une palette.
+Carton recyclé plusieurs fois = cannelures écrasées, perte d'environ 70% résistance mécanique.
 Carton abîmé (angles enfoncés, déchirures) = points faibles par où pénètrent chocs.
 TOUJOURS carton triple cannelure neuf pour montres >3 000€

-Claisy's selection of watches
+Claisy's Selection of Watches

 Here's why Claisy is the leading transportation insurance provider for the professional watchmaking industry:

-Additional Claisy Resources
+Additional Resources on Claisy

 - Everything You Need to Know About Shipping Insurance for Luxury Watches